-Rare-earth (RE) doping is one of the valid approaches to optimized the optical performance of CsPbBr3 perovskite.
-However, the underlying mechanism and the role of RE_4f electrons are still unknown, which are full of significance for the development of advanced RE-doped perovskite materials.
-Considering these, a series of CsPbBr3:RE (RE = Ce, Pr, Nd, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb) compounds are studied by applying first-principles calculations.
-Based on the analysis of phase stability diagram, we find that RE doping in CsPbBr3 bulk leads to form REPb defect.
-Meanwhile, the two types of electric-dipole allowed transition are figured out by exploring the electronic structure.
-We also demonstrate that the doped systems retain the defect tolerance nature of host and the RE_4f electrons enrich the band-edge states, which are the main origins for luminescence enhancement.
-Our current contribution not only presents physical insight into understanding of RE_4f role in luminescence, but also provides a guideline for designing the targeted RE-doped perovskites.
+Rare-earth (RE) doping is one of the valid approaches to optimize the optical performance of the CsPbBr3 perovskite.
+However, the underlying mechanism and the role of the RE_4f electrons are still unknown, which are significant for the development of advanced RE-doped perovskite materials.
+Considering these, a series of CsPbBr3:RE (RE = Ce, Pr, Nd, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb) compounds were studied by applying first-principles calculations.
+Based on the analysis of the phase stability diagram, we found that RE doping in the bulk CsPbBr3 leads to the formation of the REPb defect.
+Meanwhile, the two types of electric-dipole allowed transition were revealed by exploring the electronic structure.
+We also demonstrated that the doped systems retain the defect tolerance nature of the host and the RE_4f electrons enrich the band-edge states, which are the main origins for luminescence enhancement.
+Our current contribution not only presents physical insight into the role of RE_4f electrons in luminescence, but also provides a guideline for designing the targeted RE-doped perovskites.